ethereum/consensus-specs/specs/_features/eip7594/das-core.md

 ## Peer sampling

+A node SHOULD maintain a diverse set of peers for each column and each slot by verifying responsiveness to sample queries.
+At each slot, a node makes `SAMPLES_PER_SLOT` queries for samples from their peers via `DataColumnSidecarsByRoot` request.
+A node utilizes `get_custody_columns` helper to determine which peer(s) to request from.
+If a node has enough good/honest peers across all rows and columns, this has a high chance of success.

 ### sample selection

-With below calculation, the probability that a column is custodied by at least one of the `TARGET_NUMBER_OF_PEERS` is 89.2%, that means the expected number of columns covered by `TARGET_NUMBER_OF_PEERS` is 114, leaving 14 columns not covered.
+In the worst case scenario (every peer custodies minimum number of columns), the probability that a column is custodied by at least one of the `TARGET_NUMBER_OF_PEERS` is 89.2% (see below calculation), that means the expected number of columns covered by `TARGET_NUMBER_OF_PEERS` is 114, leaving 14 columns not covered.

 $$
 E(\text{distinct numbers}) = 128 * P(\text{covered}) = 128 * (1 - P(\text{not covered by at least one peer})) = 128 * (1 - \left( \frac{31}{32} \right)^{70}) = 114
 $$

-Therefore it is recommended that nodes select sampling columns from what its existing peers custodied instead of from the whole 128 columns range.
-Compared to random sampling from 128 columns, the benefits are:
+Therefore it is RECOMMENDED that nodes select sampling columns from what its existing peers custodied instead of from the whole `NUMBER_OF_COLUMNS` range.
+Compared to random sampling from `NUMBER_OF_COLUMNS` columns, the benefits are:

 1. This change makes error handling much easier as clients does not need to handle the case where there is no peer that custodies the randomly selected sample column (with `SAMPLES_PER_SLOT = 16`, the probability of that happening for at least one column is 84.3%):